Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Introduction

 Our hypothesis is that passivity-based control remains a central design approach in these complex settings.
 The question is how to explore the space of passivity-based controllers in terms of task-oriented design and optimal tuning.
 We propose a two-stage approach: first, design the controller as a \emph{virtual mechanism} connected to the robot; second, tune it using \emph{scientific machine-learning} by differentiation of the rigid-body-dynamics through simulations.

 The design of controllers as virtual mechanisms is the philosophy of virtual model control \cite{Pratt1995b, Joly1995}.
 Conceptualizing the controller as a virtual mechanism falls within the framework of control through interconnection \cite{Ortega2008, Bloch2000, Ortega1998, Ortega2004}, but opens the design space to mechanical intuition and the ability to customize the structure of the controller to the specific features of the task.
+Examples of virtual model control have been developed in locomotion of bipedal walking robots \cite{Pratt1998, JianjuenHrr1998}, exoskeletons \cite{Ekkelenkamp2007}, quadrupeds \cite{Desai2014, Chen2020a}, virtual fixture approaches \cite{Bowyer2014} and telerobotics \cite{Joly1995, Xu2016}.
+One of the contributions of this paper is to revisit virtual model control design at fundamental level, starting from the systematic characterization of its basic elements, to arrive to the task-oriented design of passive controllers.

 For the case of laparoscopic surgery, we can design a compliant virtual mechanism that connects to the surgical tool, constraining its interaction with soft tissues.
 An illustration is provided in Fig. \ref{fig:VirtualInstrument}.
 This is neither position nor force control.
 It shows connections with impedance control, but without enforcing a specific desired impedance.
 The shaping of the energy is not reduced to the manipulation of mathematical terms, but is determined by the geometry and dynamics of the virtual mechanism and by the virtual interconnection with the surgical tool, both driven by mechanical intuition.
+For the specific case of laparoscopic surgery, our approach shows connections with energy shaping RCM control approaches \cite{Su2020a, Su2020, Su2019, Sadeghian2019, Sandoval2018a, aghakhani_task_2013, Funda1996}.
+However, our energy-shaping is driven (and constrained) by the geometrical and mechanical representation of a virtual mechanism.
+This is a qualitative difference which leads to the ability to parametrize entire families of suitable controllers, that can be optimised in a task-oriented way.